New York Gov. Kathy Hochul is ready to 'fight back hard' against Trump's demands

 Since Trump took office, Hochul has also had to wrestle with removing New York City Mayor Eric Adams, a political ally to Trump, who faced federal charges of bribery, fraud and soliciting a political contribution from a foreign national.
 In February, his charges were controversially dropped by the Department of Justice.
 And Hochul decided not to remove Adams, a decision many viewed as a victory for Adams and Trump.

-NPR's Michel Martin and Hochul spoke about the congestion pricing program, her decision not to remove Adams and how she plans to navigate the Trump administration moving forward.
+NPR's Michel Martin and Hochul spoke about the congestion pricing program and how she plans to navigate the Trump administration moving forward.

 The following excerpt has been edited for length and clarity.